 The women's basketball team was greeted by Governor Pat Quinn and DePaul President Rev. Dennis H. Holtschneider in Lincoln Park to send them off for the NCAA Women's Basketball Tournament.
 The Blue Demons host their first round game in Chicago on Saturday, March 17 at 5:40 PM at Allstate Arena.

-A pioneer and crusader for women's basketball at all levels, Doug Bruno begins his 29th season at the helm of Blue Demon program in 2014-15.
-Whether it is coaching hundreds of eight-year olds at the Doug Bruno Basketball Camp during the summer, ending every press conference during the season with "Thank you for supporting women's basketball,"or helping to bring home gold from the London Olympics as an assistant coach for the USA Women's National Team, Bruno is always promoting and growing the game.
+A pioneer and crusader for women's basketball at all levels, Doug Bruno begins his 30th season at the helm of Blue Demon program in 2015-16.
+Whether it is coaching hundreds of eight-year olds at the Doug Bruno Basketball Camp during the summer, ending every press conference during the season with "Thank you for supporting women's basketball," or helping to bring home gold from the London Olympics as an assistant coach for the USA Women's National Team, Bruno is always promoting and growing the game.

 A true leader among his peers, Bruno completed a two-year term as President of the Women's Basketball Coaches Association in the Summer of 2007 after being selected by his peers at the 2005 Final Four.
 Prior to becoming just the second male coach to lead the organization, he was the Male Coaches of Women's Basketball Representative on the Board of Directors.
 Founded in 1981, the WBCA promotes women's basketball by unifying coaches at all levels to develop a reputable identity for the sport and to foster and promote the development of the game in all of its aspects as an amateur sport for women and girls.
 Bruno is the chairman of the WBCA/State Farm All-American committee while he is also the East Regional representative for the NCAA Division I Tournament selection, represents District I on the WBCA Ethics Committee and is also on the Wade Trophy committee.

 In addition to working with youngsters at his camps, Bruno also works with the sport at the highest levels with USA Basketball and the WNBA.
-In October of 2014, Bruno was an assistant coach with the USA Women's National Team that won the gold medal at the FIBA World Championship in Turkey.
-In August of 2012, Bruno was on the bench as an assistant coach when the USA Women's National Team captured its fifth consecutive Olympic Gold.
+For the second time, Bruno will head to the 2016 Olympics in Rio de Janeiro, Brazil as an assistant coach.
+Bruno will assist alongside Cheryl Reeve from the Minnesota Lynx and Dawn Staley from the University of South Carolina under the head coach Geno Auriemma.
+In October of 2014, Bruno coached the USA Women's National Team to the gold medal at the FIBA World Championship in Turkey.
+Bruno's first Olympic gold came in August of 2012 as a bench assistant when the USA Women's National Team captured its fifth consecutive Olympic Gold.
 Bruno served as assistant coach alongside Jennifer Gillom of the WNBA Minnesota Lynx and Marynell Meadors of the Atlanta Dream and was under the direction of head coach Geno Auriemma.
 Working together since 2010, the same coaching staff helped to capture gold at the FIBA World Championships in 2010.
 Bruno has also served as an assistant coach for USA Basketball's recent European Exhibition Tour and was a "Court Coach" at the National Team's Vegas Training Camp in October of 2013.

 Leading up to his assignment with the Women's National team, Bruno served as head coach of the U.S. U18 National Team and led the USA squad to the Gold Medal at the FIBA Americas U18 Championship in 2006.
 In the Summer of 2007, Bruno and the U.S. team headed to Bratislava, Slovakia, for the FIBA U19 Women's World Championship.
 He also assists the WNBA's Chicago Sky as a consultant to the professional franchise.